sclavijosuero/cypress-ajv-schema-validator/README.md

 - Schema is provided as a JSON object, that could come from a Cypress fixture.

+- It uses the *Ajv JSON Schema Validator* as its core engine.

-- Can validate schemas provided as a **plain JSON schema***, **OpenAPI 3.0.1 schema document** and **Swagger 2.0 schema document**.
+- Support schemas provided as **plain JSON schema***, **OpenAPI 3.0.1 schema document** and **Swagger 2.0 schema document**.

 - Provides in the Cypress log a summary of the schema errors as well as a list of the individual errors in the schema validation.

-- By clicking on the validation summary line, it outputs in the console the number of schema errors, a full list of the schema errors as provided by Ajv, as well as a nested tree view of the validated data indicating exactly the errors and where they are happening in an easy-to-understand format.
+- By clicking on the summary of schema errors in the Cypress log, the console will output the number of schema errors, a full list of schema errors as provided by AJV, and a nested tree view of the validated data, clearly indicating the errors and where they occurred in an easy-to-understand format.

-- It uses the Ajv Schema Validator as its core engine.

 &nbsp;